 Description This function returns a list of names of Supplies which represent internal flows (i.e. Transfer supplies) from given Accounts and which have the indicated ReleaseType and Destination. Туре LIST {STRING} Arguments 1 LIST { LIST { OBJECT, STRING } } Source List: A List of pairs (represented as Lists) containing an Object and an Account Name of an Account on that Object.
-2 STRING ReleaseType name or "NONE" or "ALL" 3 STRING Destination name or "NONE" or "ALL" A temporary list of Acco unts is created from the Source List.
-For each of those Accounts, we oplies which: (1) link an Account on (1) link an Account on the SAME Object, and (2) have the indicated ReleaseType, and (3) have the indicated Destination In the case of SupplyNamesIntra, for each of these Accounts being considered, the names of all related Supplies matching the criteria are added to the returned List.
-In the case of SupplyNamesIntra1to1, there should be zero or one matching Supplies: Evaluation (1) If there are no Supplies matching the criteria, then an empty string ("") is added to the returned List, or (2) If there is exactly ONE Supply matching the criteria, then the name of that Supply is added to the returned List, or (3) If there is more than one Supply matching the criteria, then an error is generated.
+2 STRING ReleaseType name or "NONE" or "ALL" 3 STRING Destination name or "NONE" or "ALL" Evaluation A temporary list of Accounts is created from the Source List.
+For each of those Accounts, we examine the outflow Supplies which: (1) link an Account on the SAME Object, and (2) have the indicated ReleaseType, and (3) have the indicated Destination In the case of SupplyNamesIntra, for each of these Accounts being considered, the names of all related Supplies matching the criteria are added to the returned List.
+In the case of SupplyNamesIntra1to1, there should be zero or one matching Supplies: (1) If there are no Supplies matching the criteria, then an empty string ("") is added to the returned List, or (2) If there is exactly ONE Supply matching the criteria, then the name of that Supply is added to the returned List, or (3) If there is more than one Supply matching the criteria, then an error is generated.
 In this way, the list returned by SupplyNamesIntra is guaranteed to contain exactly one string for each Account specified in the Source List.
 If the ReleaseType argument or the Destination argument is "NONE," then only Supplies having the default (unassigned) attribute of that type are considered.
 If the ReleaseType or the Destination argument is "ALL," then that Supply attribute is ignored.
-Comments ReleaseTypes and Desi ReleaseTypes and Destinations are properties of Supplies.
+Comments ReleaseTypes and Destination ons are properties of Supplies.

-$SupplyNamesFromIntra(\{\{\%"ResA","One"\}, \{\%"ResA","Two"\}\}, "Account Fill", "Abiquiu")$
+SupplyNamesFromIntra({{%"ResA","One"}, {%"ResA","Two"}}, "Account Fill", "Abiquiu")

-SupplyNamesFromIntra: {"ResA One to ResA Two", "ResA Two to ResA Three"} SupplyNamesFromIntra1to1: {"ResA One to ResA Two"}
+SupplyNamesFromIntra: {"ResA One to ResA Two", "ResA Two to ResA Three"}

+SupplyNamesFromIntraltol: {"ResA One to ResA Two"}

-177. SupplySlotsFromIntra, SupplySlotsFromIntra1to1
+SupplySlotsFromIntra and SupplySlotsFromIntra1to1

-Description This function returns a list of Supply slots of Supplies which represent internal flows (i.e. Transfer supplies) from given Accounts and which have the indicated ReleaseType and Destination. Туре LIST {SLOT} Arguments 1 LIST{LIST{OBJECT, STRING}} Source List: A List of pairs (represented as Lists) containing an Object and an Account Name of an Account on that Object.
-2 STRING ReleaseType name or "NONE" or "ALL" 3 STRING Destination name or "NONE" or "ALL" A temporary list of Acco ounts is created from the Source List.
-For each of those Accounts, we pplies which: (1) link an Account on the SAME Object, and (2) have the indicated ReleaseType, and (3) have the indicated Destination In the case of SupplySlotsIntra, for each of these Accounts being considered, the Supply slots of all related Supplies matching the criteria are added to the returned List.
-In the case of SupplySlotsIntra1to1, there should be one matching Supply: Evaluation (1) If there are no Supplies matching the criteria, or more than one, then an error is post (2) If there is exactly ONE Supply matching the criteria, then the Supply slot of that Supply is added to the returned List.
+Description This function returns a list of Supply slots of Supplies which represent internal flows (i.e. Transfer supplies) from given Accounts and which have the indicated ReleaseType and Destination. Туре LIST {SLOT} Arguments 1 LIST { LIST { OBJECT, STRING } } Source List: A List of pairs (represented as Lists) containing an Object and an Account Name of an Account on that Object.
+2 STRING STRING ReleaseType name or "NONE" or "ALL" 3 STRING Destination name or "NONE" or "ALL" Evaluation A temporary list of Accounts is created from the Source List.
+For each of those Accounts, we examine the outflow Supplies which: (1) link an Account on the SAME Object, and (2) have the indicated ReleaseType, and (3) have the indicated Destir (3) have the indicated Destination In the case of SupplySlotsIntra, for each of these Accounts being considered, the Supply slots of all related Supplies matching the criteria are added to the returned List.
+In the case of SupplySlotsIntra1to1, there should be one matching Supply: (1) If there are no Supplies r (1) If there are no Supplies matching the criteria, or more than one, then an error is posted.
+(2) If there is exactly ONE Su pply matching the criteria, then the Supply slot of that Supply is added to the returned List.
 In this way, the list returned by SupplySlotsIntra1to1 is guaranteed to contain exactly one slot for each Account in the input list.
-If the ReleaseType argument or the Destination argument is "NONE," then only Supplies having the default (unassigned) attribute of that type are considered.
-If the ReleaseType argument or the Destination argument is "ALL," then that Supply attribu is ignored.
-Comments ReleaseTypes and Des ReleaseTypes and Destinations are properties of Supplies.
+If the ReleaseType argument of that type are considered. or the Destination argument is "NONE," then only Supplies having the default (unassigned) attribute ents ReleaseTypes and Destinations are properties of Supplies.

+If the ReleaseType argument or the Destination argument is "ALL," then that Supply attribute is ignored.